THE

 It’s 2025, and the same civil rights my father fought for are being stripped away, systematically, one by one.

-And into the void, psychedelics have returned.
+And into this void, psychedelics have returned.

 No longer fringe, therapists prescribe LSD for PTSD, addiction, and depression.
 Mushrooms are marketed as quick-fix, Instagrammable wellness hacks.
 Microdosing in Silicon Valley has gone mainstream.
 Everyone is desperate for a way out.
 A cure.